Travel Safe and Busy Planning

-I recently read and replied to an interesting thread on Keeping possessions safe in Belize.
+I recently read and replied to an interesting thread on keeping possessions safe in Belize.
 While most hotels do offer safes in their rooms or in the lobby but there is always a possibility you may find yourself in need of some good stashing ideas.

 I have listed a few simple tricks below should ever find yourself in a position when it is time to make like a squirrel and “stash your nuts.”

-Taco tips should your room not have a travel safe:
+Should your room not have a travel safe:

 - While I recommend using your safest options first, do not forget the creative kind should you ever need them.